Adaptations of The Lord of the Rings: Stage

 Several musical theatre adaptations, whether serious or parodic, have been made based on The Lord of the Rings; they have met with varying success.
 Full-length productions of each of The Fellowship of the Ring (2001), The Two Towers (2002), and The Return of the King (2003) were staged in Cincinnati, Ohio.

 Lifeline Theatre in Chicago, Illinois, produced individual plays of each of the three books, with The Fellowship of the Ring in 1997, The Two Towers in 2000, and The Return of the King in 2001.
 Karen Tarjan and Ned Mochal were involved in adapting and directing the plays, with varying roles.

 In 2006, a large-scale three-and-a-half-hour The Lord of the Rings musical was produced in Toronto.
 The expensive production lost money and closed six months later.
 It was edited for a production at the Theatre Royal Drury Lane in London, and ran from May 2007 until July 2008; The Guardian wrote that "at £25m, it was the most costly musical mistake in West End history".
+A shortened version titled The Lord of the Rings: A Musical Tale toured from 2024 to 2025 in the United States, Australia, and Singapore.
+Further stops were cancelled due to financial constraints in fall 2025.

 A musical parody of The Fellowship of the Ring, titled Fellowship!, ran in Los Angeles for a stint on two occasions, coming back 3 years after its debut for a number of shows in the middle of 2009.

+English composer Paul Cornfield Godfrey released a full-cast recorded demo of his Lord of the Rings opera in 2025.
+It is the first of its kind to be approved by the Tolkien Estate.